AdobeDocs/experience-manager-document-security.en/help/using/download-installer.md

 ## System requirements {#system-requirements}

+* 32-bit or 64-bit versions of Microsoft&reg; Office 2019 Professional Plus on Microsoft&reg; Windows 11
-* 32-bit or 64-bit versions of Microsoft&reg; Windows 7 or Windows 10
+* 32-bit or 64-bit versions of Microsoft&reg; Windows 10
 * Note: Document security extension for Microsoft&reg; Office is also expected to work on Microsoft&reg; Surface devices.
-* 32-bit or 64-bit versions of Microsoft&reg; Office 2013, 2016, 2019 or Microsoft&reg; Office desktop applications installed as part of Office 365
+* 32-bit or 64-bit versions of Microsoft&reg; 2016, 2019 or Microsoft&reg; Office desktop applications installed as part of Office 365
 * 1.3-GHz processor or higher
 * 2 GB of RAM
 * 100 MB of available hard disk space